IBM/aspera-cli/docs/README.erb.md

 URL schemes `local` and `https` are also supported, mainly for testing purpose.
 (`--url=local:` , `--url=https://...`)

-- `local` will execute `ascmd` locally, instead of using a SSH cnnection.
+- `local` will execute `ascmd` locally, instead of using an SSH connection.
 - `https` will use Web Socket Session: This requires the use of a transfer token.
 For example a `Basic` token can be used.

 As, most of the time, SSH is used, if an `http` scheme is provided without token, the plugin will fallback to SSH and port 33001.